Updated: Sep 1, 2022

 Step by Step - How to obtain a Notary Public in Hong Kong

 Check and ask clearly with the requester if there is any sample/template of the notarized document that you need to obtain

 If no sample/template, see if there is any official guideline/requirement about what you need to prepare.
-This is because in some cases we came across, the requirement is only to obtain a certified true copy, no need notary public, and in some cases, the notarized document requires further apostille/legalization, so, first and the most important step, know exactly what you need to obtain
+This is because in some cases we came across, the requirement is only to obtain a certified true copy, no need notary public, and in some cases, the notarized document requires further apostille/legalization, so, the first and the most important step, know exactly what you need to obtain

-Ready with the documents for a notary public in a scanned copy on hand, mark them with numbers, then states clearly what you need, what is the purpose of the notary public, and send your inquiry with all the scanned copy as attachments when you approach the solicitor
+Ready with the documents for a notary public in a scanned copy on hand, mark them with numbers, then states clearly what you need, what is the purpose of the notary public, and send your inquiry with all the scanned copies as attachments when you approach the solicitor

 Ask for a quotation and a FREE sample/draft if possible, then, send that sample/draft to the requester to confirm that this is the right layout

 If no sample/draft could be obtained, select the solicitor that you trust and pay for the fee first, then ask the notary public to issue a draft for confirmation purposes, and back to point 4 and seek the requester's confirmation

 Schedule an appointment for the Director(s) to visit the office of the solicitor to sign in front of the lawyer (if applicable)

 Ask the law firm to share you a scanned copy upon completion, but before send out; share that scanned copy with the requester to ensure that the document is in good order

 Then, the law firm can send out the document to you, or else, you will save the time to make necessary revisions before sending out the document